 Church Building Closed Until Further Notice

-First Christian Church, Eugene is closed due to the COVID-19 virus.
+First Christian Church Eugene is closed due to COVID.

 You can view all our titles on line at librarything.com/catalog/FCCEugene

 The library has several new books.
 All of these titles are on the New Book Shelf.
 Stop in and take a look!

 Everyday justice: the global impact of our daily choices, by Julie Clawson.
 (241.622 C617ev)

 7 simple steps to green your church, by Rebekah Simon-Peter.
 (261.88 S596se)